Accepting New Patients | Open Evenings

+An oral appliance is custom-built and works by essentially realigning the jaw to open the airway.
 Your dentist will start off by asking you a few questions related to your condition, co-existing ailments, and general physical health.
 They might also perform a sleep examination, and ask a partner to verify your sleeping habits.

 Here are a few things you should expect when going in to get an oral appliance made:

+Sleep should be peaceful and relaxing, not disjointed and restless.
+If it is difficult to comply with a CPAP, an oral appliance is a great alternative treatment modality to better improve your sleep.
 An oral appliance is custom-built which means its unique to you and your needs.
 It’s not big, and bulky at all.
 Think of it like a retainer – it might take a minute to get used to, but once you do, you won’t even know it’s there!

 Haven’t had a good night’s sleep in a while?
 We’ve got your back!
 Contact us today to get a consultation!